iitis/QSWalk.jl/examples/README.md

 # QSWalk examples

 This directory contains example code demonstrating the capabilities of [QSWalk.jl](https://github.com/ZKSI/QSWalk.jl) package for [Julia programming language](https://julialang.org/).
-Exeample are provided in the form of Julia scripts, as well as Jupyter notebooks/
+Exeample are provided in the form of Julia scripts, as well as Jupyter notebooks.

 Modules
 - [QSWalk](https://github.com/ZKSI/QSWalk.jl),